privacy policy

 If you wish to post a comment on baldric.net I ask that you provide a name and email address.
 But note that I do not ask you to provide your real name and email address.
 Indeed, if you are at all concerned about this request I would encourage you to lie to me.
 Fill in any damned name you like, and only provide a real email address if you want me to to have it.
 Even then, I would encourage you to use a disposable address such as is provided by trashmail.

 Note that I do not insist that you register on this site in order to comment.
-Anyone is free to do so if they wish.
+Anyone is free to comment if they so wish.
 This means that I do not have to record any personal identification information for my “users”.
 Personally I tend to shy away from blogs or wikis which insist that I must register before being allowed access, or if I really must, I lie…..

 Cookies